-Statements and the FY13 Audit Report Representation representations made by that report, pleaded in paragraph 81 above; - (b) had reviewed the FY14 FAC Report and was aware of the statements and representations which Deloitte made by that report, including the matters which are pleaded in paragraphs 15-19, 35, 37, 41, 6059-63 and 71-74 above; and - (c) was aware of the representations made by Deloitte at the conclusion of the FY14 Audit, pleaded in paragraphs 82-84 above FY14 Unqualified Audit Statements and FY14 Audit Report Representation. - 100A On 18 August 2014, Abboud signed a management representation letter addressed to Deloitte (FY14 Management Representation Letter). - 100B On 18 August 2014, Abboud gave a declaration pursuant to s 295A of the CA for the year ended 29 June 2014 (the FY14 Section 295A Declaration) that, in his opinion: - (a) the financial records of DSH for the financial year had been properly maintained in accordance with s 286 of the CA; - (b) the FY14 Financial Statements complied with Australian Accounting Standards; and - (c) the FY14 Financial Statements gave a true and fair view of the financial position and performance of DSH.
+- (a) had reviewed the FY13 Audit Report and was aware of the representations made by that report, pleaded in paragraphs 81A 81B above; - (b) had reviewed the FY14 FAC Report and was aware of the statements and representations which Deloitte made by that report, including the matters which are pleaded in paragraphs 15-19, 35, 37, 41, 60-63 and 71-74 above; and - (c) was aware of the representations by Deloitte FY14 Audit, pleaded in paragraphs 82-84 above. - 100A On 18 August 2014, Potts signed a management representation letter addressed to Deloitte (FY14 Management Representation Letter). - 100B On or about 18 August 2014, Potts gave a declaration pursuant to s 295A of the CA for the year ended 29 June 2014 (the FY14 Section 295A Declaration) that, in his opinion: - the financial records of DSH for the financial year had been properly maintained in accordance with s 286 of the CA; - (b) the FY14 Financial Statements complied with Australian Accounting Standards; and

+(c) the FY14 Financial Statements gave a true and fair view of the financial position and performance of DSH.